univention/univention-corporate-server/doc/manual/central-management-umc/udm-command.rst

 Example invocations of the command line interface
 -------------------------------------------------

-The following examples for the command line front end of |UCSUDM| can be used as templates for your own scripts.
+The following examples for the command line frontend of |UCSUDM| can be used as templates for your own scripts.

 .. _central-udm-example-users: